 Although it took the world over four hundred years to fully appreciate his work, Botticelli's contribution was definitely influential in the renaissance period.
 At the time new influential painters, such as Michelangelo and Leonardo da Vinci might have negated his work to a footnote.
 However, art just as wine, does appear to get better with age.
 In addition, the period in which he lived was a time of great religious.
 With the benefit of hindsight, humanity should never let such reckless religious intolerance interfere with art.
 It is quite fascinating to note that all his great works, which are now admired the world over, are in fact just a fraction of what he managed to accomplish over a career spanning about forty years.

-Botticelli's posthumous reputation suffered until the late 19th century; since then, his work has been seen to represent the linear grace of Renaissance painting, and his name has become synonymous with the best of the Renaissance Art.
-Along with Leonardo da Vinci, Donatello, Michelangelo, Shakespeare, and a small band of contemporary Renaissance figures, Botticelli become the center of a movement of artists that has permanently enriched western culture.
+Like Johannes Vermeer, and Caravaggio, Sandro Botticelli was rescued from obscurity by an avid group of nineteenth-century collectors, critics, and artists and became one of the selected members of the modern pantheon of great painters.
+Since then, his work has been seen to represent the linear grace of Renaissance painting, and his name has become synonymous with the best of the Renaissance Art.
+Along with Leonardo da Vinci, Donatello, Michelangelo, William Shakespeare, and a small band of contemporary Renaissance figures, Botticelli become the center of a movement of artists that has permanently enriched western culture.